Penilaian Menengah Rendah: Subjects

-Malay language
+Malay language (Bahasa Melayu)

 The Malay language was a mandatory subject, and continues to be so in the exam's successor, the PT3.
 Before the PMR examination in October, there were oral examinations and a listening comprehension examination which were counted for the actual PMR examination.
 These examinations were taken three times throughout Form 3, with the best results being selected as a final grade in the PMR examination.
 The Malay language examination consisted of two papers, that were Paper One, and Paper Two.

 In Paper One, 40 multiple choice questions were given to test the student's comprehension of the written language being tested, and lasted for typically one hour.
 Paper One was usually tougher, with results above 30 considered distinctive.

 Paper Two comprised four sections and was two hours long.
 For the first section, the candidates were required to write a summary based on the passage given, which also contained three comprehension questions on the same passage.
 For the second section, the candidates were expected to write an essay of not more than 120 words based on visual aids (such as graphs, charts, images, multiple images, tables and cartoons) that were provided to candidates.
 For the third section, candidates had to write an essay on one of five topics given to them.
 The composition must have contained more than 180 words, and carried the most number of marks.
 For the fourth and final section of the second paper, the candidates had to write a description for any one of the three novels studied by them in lower secondary school based on the instructions given.
 The questions asked differed from year to year.